 Thank you for considering becoming a foster parent for the lifesaving Providence Animal Center!
-We pride ourselves in helping more than 3,600 orphaned animals every year and could not save that many without the help of dedicated foster families.
+We placed 4,002 cats and dogs in forever homes in 2017, and we were only able to do that because of dedicated foster families.
 Fostering is one of the most rewarding things you will ever do because you have the ability to touch the lives of so many orphaned animals.

 What is a foster parent/family?

 A volunteer foster parent is someone who takes an animal into their home temporarily.
 Any individual, family or business with the compassion and willingness to help animals in need can serve as a foster home.
 Foster terms can range from a few days or weeks to a month or more depending on the preferences of the foster parent and the needs of the animal.

 How long is the foster care commitment?